meg-imperato/CodeAndDecode/README.md

 # CodeAndDecode

-This is a fun project that allows users to create and subsequently decode coded messages using a numeric key.
+This project allows users to create and subsequently decode coded messages using a numeric key.
 Topics:
 * ASCII (American Standard Code for Information Interchange)
 * Variable types (String vs numbers)